 On December 21, 2018, the Company announced that it was awarded the right to a General Motors open point dealership featuring Chevrolet, Buick and GMC brands in Maple Ridge, British Columbia, a community located in the northeastern sector of Greater Vancouver.
-The Company is continuing to work on permitting for a site that it has secured and expects construction to be completed in 2022.
+The Company will construct an approximately 33,400 square foot facility designed to General Motors image standard.